spilliton/track_that/README.md

 ### Dynamic Values

 The previous definitions are great if you want to send the same 3 strings to google for similar events but we often need to track things more dynamically.
-For example lets say you want to track usage of a navbar:
+For example let's say you want to track usage of a navbar:

 ``` html
 <ul id='top_nav'>